 (Re)Claiming a Family Tradition

 Like Joe Biden, I’m a semi-professional Irishman.
-I was surrounded growing up by the filtered, attenuated, and mythologized pseudo-Irishness of Irish America.
+I was surrounded growing up by the mythologized and housebroken pseudo-Irishness of Irish America.
 A lot of this revolved around my childhood Catholic parish.
-(My hometown of 16,000 had FOUR Catholic parishes—one each Irish, German, Slovak, and Polish.
+(My hometown of 16,000 had FOUR Catholic parishes.
+One each for the Irish, Germans, Slovaks, and Poles.
 They now have one.)

-It was my choice of a military career that led me back to the songs I’d learned as a kid and tempted me into expanding into broader—and more genuine—Irish Trad music.
-I saw my three kids growing up as Air Force brats, dragged from place to place every few years.
+My choice of a military career led me back to the songs I’d learned as a kid.
+This lured me into expanding into broader—and more genuine—Irish Trad music.
+I saw my three kids growing up as Air Force brats, dragged from pillar to post every few years.
 This made them independent and unafraid of new things, but also rootless.
 Having lived in the same house from birth until I went off to college, daily surrounded by a big extended family, I regretted my own kids missing out.

-So teaching them the stories and songs of the family’s not-so-distant past was something to provide them a sense of their place in a broader and deeper narrative.
-Perhaps that made the anonymity of modern life for them a little less alienating.
-I don’t know.
+So teaching them the stories and songs of the family’s not-so-distant past provided them a sense of their place in a broader and deeper narrative.
+Perhaps that made the anonymity of modern life a little less alienating for them.
+I don’t know–but they all learned “Wild Mountain Thyme,” I assure you.

-Goober and I will keep on singing Trad tunes.
-I’ll continue explaining why all the wars are merry and all the songs are sad.
+So Goober and I will keep on singing Trad tunes.
+Likewise, I’ll continue explaining why all the wars are merry and all the songs are sad.
 I sense he’s getting it.
-Smart little ~17% Irish boyo, that one.
+That one’s a smart little ~17% Irish boyo.